macdoum1/Etsy-InfiniSearch/README.md

 1. Allows user to search for items using Etsy Search API
 2. Displays lists in a UICollectionView with custom UICollectionViewCells
 3. UICollectionView is infinitely scrolling with a loading indicator when loading more listings
-4. Sorting options include Most Recent, Highest Price, Lowest Price, and Score
+4. Sorting options include Most Recent, Highest Price, Lowest Price, and Highest Score

 <b>TODO</b>
 -----